-The relevant Operational Director shall select the tendering procedure in consultation with the Divisional Manager - Audit, Procurement and Operational Finance.
+The relevant Operational Director shall select the tendering procedure in consultation with the Divisional Manager - Audit, Procurement and Operational Finance or nominated officer.
 The tendering procedure options are set out at Procurement Standing Orders 1.5.2 to 1.5.7.